 District level

-There are 2 farmer organizations, Basona cooperatives association office finance team and Basona werena cooperative union office that are solely data providers.
+At a sub-national level, 2 farmer organisations, Basona cooperatives association office finance team and Basona werena cooperative union office, identified as being data providers.

 Data Users

 The only data user is one private company, Midroc Investment Group at the national level.
 Catholic Secretariat is the only development partner that is data users at the district level.
-Also, Bulbula Integrated Agro-industry PLC is a farmer organization that is solely data users at the district level.
+Also, Bulbula Integrated Agro-industry PLC is a farmer organisation that is solely data users at the district level.

 Both Data Providers and Users